femmon/cateblock/docs/available-scripts.md

 Need to be run manually before commit.

 ### `npm run local`
-Chain `npm local-env`, `npm local-hot-backend`, `npm local-hot-frontend`.
+Chain `npm local-hot-backend`, `npm local-hot-frontend`.
 Server is run at http://localhost:3000.
 Server automatically reloads on modification.

 ### `npm run local-build`
 Build the app for production to `/client/dist` folder.